 \section{Abstract}

-Given a free group of rank $r\geq 3$ and two exponentially growing outer automorphisms $\psi$ and $\phi$ with dual lamination pairs $\Lambda^\pm_\psi$ and $\Lambda^\pm_\phi$ associated to them, which satisfy a notion of independence described in this paper, we will use the pingpong techniques developed in \citep{HM-13b} to show that there exists an integer $M > 0$, such that for every $m,n\geq M$, the group $G_M=\langle \psi^m,\phi^n \rangle $ will be a free group of rank two and every element of this free group which is not conjugate to a power of the generators will be fully irreducible and hyperbolic.
+Given a finite rank free group $\F$ of rank $\geq 3$ and two exponentially growing outer automorphisms $\psi$ and $\phi$ with dual lamination pairs $\Lambda^\pm_\psi$ and $\Lambda^\pm_\phi$ associated to them, which satisfy a notion of independence described in this paper, we will use the pingpong techniques developed by Handel and Mosher \citep{HM-13c} to show that there exists an integer $M > 0$, such that for every $m,n\geq M$, the group $G=\langle \psi^m,\phi^n \rangle $ will be a free group of rank two and every element of this free group which is not conjugate to a power of the generators will be fully irreducible and hyperbolic.